Prenuptial & Postnuptial Agreements

 Common Issues Addressed in Marital Agreements

 Every couple is different, and the agreement should reflect that uniqueness.
-These are some of the issues most commonly addressed…
+Here are some of the most common issues addressed:

-Property and Debt
+Property & Debt

 Defining Separate Property